When the cookie crumbles sometime in 2022, it impacts a wide swath of digital marketing practices and policies.

 This is why I can’t get behind any of the current initiatives because it puts AdTech profits first and Advertisers’ desire to be ethical marketers and Consumer desire to be free to roam the Internet without being tracked – a very distant second.

-Today’s AdTech firms that fight this “content-centric” foundational truth of the Internet, crippling its power to deliver for Advertisers.
+Today’s AdTech firms that fight this “content-centric” foundational truth of the Internet, crippling their ability to deliver for Advertisers.
 No amount of PR spin can alter this stunning lack of imagination.

 Therefore, it is left to outlier companies to drive home a new vision for AdTech that leverages the DNA of the Internet as a content serving engine.